+Does race and ethnicity impact fertility?
+The short answer is yes.
 As you probably know, fertility is affected by many things that you can’t control.
 The most common of these include factors such as age, genetics, and medical conditions.
-But did you know that your race and ethnicity can play a part, too?
+However, race and ethnicity can influence fertility rates, access to care, and treatment outcomes.
+This is a difficult topic to cover, but it’s important to explain how ethnic groups struggle with fertility and how egg donors of different racial backgrounds can help.

+Black women are at least 1.5 times more likely to experience infertility than women of other races.
 According to a 2014 national survey, Black women were almost twice as likely to experience infertility as white women.

-There can be many reasons for this, and not all are related to health.
-Some reports have cited major racial disparities in access to infertility care, as well as challenges with the medical system, a lack of Black and Mexican-American sperm and egg donors, and cultural difficulties in seeking help.
+Further research has noted that Black and Mexican-American individuals are less likely to seek out care for infertility than those who are white or Asian.
+There can be many reasons for this such as major racial disparities in access to infertility care, as well as challenges with the medical system, a lack of Black and Mexican-American sperm and egg donors, and cultural difficulties in seeking help.

 The national average of infertility is 1 in 8.
 But in the Jewish community, it is much higher: 1 in 6.
 This reality is made more difficult to bear by pressures for Jewish couples to produce many children (one of the commandments in the Torah is to “be fruitful and multiply.”)

-This high rate of genetic conditions means that Ashkenazi Jewish couples or individuals are highly recommended to undergo routine preconception or prenatal expanded carrier screening.
+undergo routine preconception or prenatal expanded carrier screening.
 It also means that many hopeful parents may choose third-party reproduction instead.

 Some studies in breast cancer incidence have shown that hormone metabolism plays a role in population differences.
 One study showed that Asian American women had significantly higher levels of estrogen than Chinese women in China.